tektoncd/community/teps/0079-tekton-catalog-support-tiers.md

 ##### Additions to Verified Catalogs

-Adding a new Verified Catalog or adding a resource into an Verified Catalog should be an exception, not the norm.
+Adding a new Verified Catalog or adding a resource into a Verified Catalog should be an exception, not the norm.
 The set of Verified Catalogs and their resources should be relatively small so that it is sustainable to maintain them.

 A new Verified Catalog may be created, or a new resource added to it if: